Klopp wants Liverpool to look beyond unbeaten run

 "They are bottom of the table but they are in a good way.
 What you have seen since the new manager has come in is a big improvement."

-Klopp revealed that Loris Karius will continue in goal ahead of Simon Mignolet and the German will get the opportunity to establish himself in the position.
+Klopp revealed that Loris Karius will continue in goal ahead of Simon Mignolet.
+Winger Mohamed Salah and centre backs Ragnar Klavan and Dejan Lovren are expected to be available after falling ill.

-“Of course, Loris has to deliver, he knows that, but now he is the No.1,” Klopp explained.
-“We changed a lot of positions through the year and only with the goalkeeper it looks like we have to stick to our opinion for 20 years if we’ve made a decision one time!
-So I changed not my opinion, but I changed the situation now, that’s all.”

-Liverpool expect to have winger Mohamed Salah and centre-backs Ragnar Klavan and Dejan Lovren available after the trio suffered a bout of illness.

 Record signing Virgil van Dijk has resumed training having missed the win over Manchester City with a hamstring problem.